fischertechnik/txt_demo_c_download/README.md

 ### TxtDemo01_Input1Print
 The demo program prints analog value to cout.
 > Master TXT:
-> - Input I1: Voltage
+> - Input I1: Voltage or color sensor

 ### TxtDemo02_EncM1
 The demo program shows the distance operation of the encoder motor.
 We thus recom-mend that you plug a rest gear wheel 137677 to the axle and highlight a wheel.
 The program switches the motor for 2 rotations, then waits for a second and carries out the same number of rotations in the opposite direction.
 Then the program ends.